 Other income (expense) is comprised primarily of interest income and expense and derivative and warrant fair value adjustments.
-Interest expense consists of interest charges on capital leases and long-term debt.
+Interest income consists of interest earned on our cash deposits.
+Interest expense consists of interest charges on capital leases and debt.
 These charges include monthly recurring interest on such obligations in addition to non-cash charges.
-Non-cash charges include the accrual of interest expense at the end of each reporting period in addition to the expensing of discounts on long-term debt to interest expense.
+Non-cash charges include the accrual of interest expense at the end of each reporting period in addition to the expensing of debt issuance costs and amortization of discounts on long-term debt to interest expense.
 Derivative and warrant fair value adjustments consist of the unrealized gains and losses as a result of marking these financial instruments to fair market value at the end of each reporting period.